9 Unexpected Things Guests Hate About Venues

 While some guests expect to pay to park their car, city venues which charge well over $50 for several hours' parking also prove unpopular.
 You might even have guests leaving part-way through the event to move their car.
 Once they've left, are you sure they're going to return?

 And what about the car park itself?
 For example, when the car spaces are all taken underneath at the Pullman at Albert Park, you might be tempted to use the car park in the street opposite which has the narrowest entrances and ramps I've ever seen.
-I drove in and drove out, worried I'd scratch my car.
-Imagine how your guests will enjoy your event if they scratch their car trying to park near it.
+I drove in and immediately drove out, worried I'd scratch my car.
+Imagine how your guests will enjoy your event (not!) if they scratch their car trying to park near it.

-Cash bars are typical of industry nights where the association or club event organiser hasn't put a tab behind the bar, letting guests pay for their own drinks, but they also occur at weddings where couples are on a strict budget.
+Cash bars are typical of industry nights where the association or club event organiser hasn't put a tab behind the bar, letting guests pay for their own drinks, but they also occur at receptions where couples are on a strict budget.
 Either way, it kills the vibe.